kdave/kdave.github.io/json-dumper.md

 it from a specialized use but would like to present it as a generic API.
 So far it's not generic, it might become one.
-With sources available it's available for further reuse, I don't plan to make it a standalone library but if there's interest the, well, why not.
+With sources available it's available for further reuse, I don't plan to make it a standalone library but if there's interest then, well, why not.

 # Examples